poap-xyz/poap.js/README.md

 >
 > **Warning**
 >
+> The POAP SDK is still in active initial development phase.
+Anything MAY change at any time.
+> This is a Developer Preview aimed primarily at existing integrators so to gather early feedback.
+> Documentation is in progress.
 > This product is in development and is not intended to be used in a production environment.
 >